cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

 the relative performances of models (and can for a brief moment, let you throw away your metric fixation).
 The [PyKEEN benchmark](https://arxiv.org/abs/2006.13365) is the largest and most comprehensive to date, covering many models, datasets, and configurations.
-I was proudly a part of this work under the leadership of Mehdi Ali [@mali-git](https://github.com/mali-git/), he's a really good guy.
+I was proudly a part of this work under the leadership of Mehdi Ali [@mali-git](https://github.com/mali-git/) and with an amazing [team](https://pykeen.github.io/organization/).
 There's also the smaller [LibKGE benchmark](https://openreview.net/forum?id=BkxSmlBFvr) as well as several others that we're maintaining in a curated list in this [meta-review](https://pykeen.github.io/kgem-meta-review/) repository.

 The [Open Graph Benchmark (OGB)](https://ogb.stanford.edu/) provides a potential solution to these issues by externalizing and standardizing the code that evaluates the results.
 There are still sneaky ways to game this that I